microservices-course-itmo/designing_microservices_course/README.md

 1. Spring Cloud Sleuth - distributed tracing solution for Spring Cloud.
 Configured to sent tracing information to Zipkin.
 1. [Zipkin](https://zipkin.io/) - a distributed tracing system.
 By default Spring Cloud Sleuth sends tracing information to localhost:9411.
 You can configure the location of the service using `spring.zipkin.baseUrl` property.
-Zipkin can be ran in separate container by performing `docker run -d -p 9411:9411 openzipkin/zipkin` command.
+Zipkin can be run in separate container by performing `docker run -d -p 9411:9411 openzipkin/zipkin` command.
 Also can be ran as part of our infrastructure services by invoking `docker-compose up` from the project root directory.